2023 Solar Incentives Guide for Peachtree Corners, GA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
-The ITC provides a tax credit for a specific percentage of your solar system's cost.
+Federal solar incentives are likely to be the first thing that comes to mind when you think about solar incentives.
+One of the incentives that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a given percentage of your solar system's cost.

-To find out exactly how much money the ITC could save you, talk to your local Peachtree Corners solar panel installation expert.
+To more fully understand how the ITC may apply to you, contact your local Peachtree Corners solar panel installation expert and ask for more information.

 More information about the new Inflation Reduction Act can be found here.
-To understand how the new Clean Energy Credit will apply to you, reach out to your local Peachtree Corners solar installation company.
+To best understand how the new Clean Energy Credit applies to you, talk to your local Peachtree Corners solar installation expert.

 State & Local Solar Incentives